idmo/truenorth-dillonbeach/src/pages/docs/checking-out.md

 ### Garbage and Recycling

 Please remove all garbage and recycling from the house and dispose of them in the outside receptacles.
 More on this at on the [Garbage and Recyling Page](/docs/garbage-and-recycling)

+### Dirty Dishes

+The house does not have a dishwasher.
+Please wash the dishes you use and dry them in the rack in the sink.
+It's okay to leave clean dishes in the rack when you leave.